hoperedemption/diffusionDDPM/README.md

-Okay, here's the rewritten markdown file with all LaTeX formulas replaced by text-level ASCII or plain text explanations.

-# Denoising Diffusion Probabilistic Model (DDPM) Exploration Project
+## Denoising Diffusion Probabilistic Model (DDPM) Exploration Project

 This project implements a **Denoising Diffusion Probabilistic Model** in PyTorch, focusing on generating high-quality images.
 It includes robust features for **training efficiency, reproducibility, and comprehensive experiment tracking**, along with a flexible architecture for conditional image generation.